-Come and enjoy the Tibet World live folk show, every Thursday at 6.30pm.
+Come and enjoy the Tibet World live folk show, every Friday at 6.30pm.

-Almost every Tibetan can sing and where there is a crowd, there is bound to be dance.
-Tibetans sing anytime, anywhere for any event.
+Almost every Tibetan can sing and wherever there is a crowd, there is bound to be dance.
+Tibetans sing anytime, anywhere, for any event.
 They dance at festivals, weddings, gatherings, New Year and even during their leisure time.
 The songs offer greetings and good wishes or tell stories of drinking chang (Tibetan Wine) or of lost love.
 Themes and styles vary greatly depending on the region in Tibet the songs are from.

 Lin Lerner, an American scholar of Tibetan dance, has noted, ”Dance in Tibetan culture is an enjoyable entertainment performed at social functions and a dramatic vehicle for presenting legendary stories (opera) and religious information (religious dance).”
 She has categorized Tibetan dance into folk, religious and opera.
 A crucial point made by Miss Lerner is that in contrast to folk dance, ”ritual dance has been composed by individual great teachers.
 It is recorded in texts and has a set pattern that must be performed accurately.”